Debt-Dependent Speculative System US Economy

 These BBB bonds should be downgraded due to over-leverage and debt but like last time the rating agencies don’t want to drop their ratings and when they do one notch the pension funds and others must sell per their agreements.

-Big sell offs cause prices to drop fast.
-So speculators are desperate to het higher returns than us treasury bonds so they go for these higher risk bonds.
+Big sell offs cause prices to drop fast, so speculators are desperate to get higher returns Vs. US treasury bonds so they go for these higher risk bonds.

 It’s a game of how much do you believe you’ll get your money back.
 This is the liquid part of the markets and it moves back and forth daily.
 You are starting to see new IPO and pre-IPO etc marked down a lot.
 One could argue wework went down as much as 80% in 6-8 weeks.